Ivy-Fake: A Unified Explainable Framework and Benchmark for Image and Video AIGC Detection: Prompts

 \section{Prompts}

 Here we provide the prompts that are mainly used in this study.
-As illustrated by the following figures, there are five distillation prompts distillation we used in this paper that mainly can be divided into the following three parts:\\
+The default system prompt can be seen in Figure\ref{prompt:system}.
+As illustrated by the following figures, there are five distillation prompts distillation we used in this paper that mainly can be divided into the following three parts:

-1.\textbf{Prompt Template for Image Data Distillation}: Since image data consists of a single frame, it can be treated as a static instance.
+\textbf{Prompt Template for Image Data Distillation}: Since image data consists of a single frame, it can be treated as a static instance.
 Therefore, AIGC detection mainly focuses on identifying spatial anomalies.
-Detail prompt can be found in Figure~\ref{prompt:data_distil_user_1} and ~\ref{prompt:data_distil_system_1}.\\ 2.\textbf{Prompt Template for Video Data Distillation}: Compared to images, video inputs provide continuous multi-frame context.
-This allows for detection along both spatial and temporal anomaly dimensions. etail prompt can be found in ~\ref{prompt:data_distil_user_video_2} and Figure~\ref{prompt:data_distil_system_video_1}.\\ 3.\textbf{GPT Assisted Evaluation Prompt}: To assess the quality of model outputs, we design a GPT-based evaluator prompt that scores responses across four dimensions: Completeness, Relevance, Level of Detail, and Explanation.
-The evaluator receives a structured pair of GroundTruth and ModelOutput, each containing a <think> section (reasoning) and a <conclusion> (final judgment).
+Detail prompt can be found in Figure~\ref{prompt:data_distil_user_1} and ~\ref{prompt:data_distil_system_1}.

+\textbf{Prompt Template for Video Data Distillation}: Compared to images, video inputs provide continuous multi-frame context.
+This allows for detection along both spatial and temporal anomaly dimensions.
+Dtail prompt can be found in Figure~\ref{prompt:data_distil_user_video_2} and Figure~\ref{prompt:data_distil_system_video_1}.

+\textbf{GPT Assisted Evaluation Prompt}: To assess the quality of model outputs, we design a GPT-based evaluator prompt that scores responses across four dimensions: Completeness, Relevance, Level of Detail, and Explanation.
+The evaluator receives a structured pair of GroundTruth and ModelOutput, each containing a \verb|<think>| section (reasoning) and a \verb|<conclusion>| (final judgment).
 The model must return a structured JSON object with integer scores (1–5) for each dimension.
 The prompt is provided in Figure~\ref{prompt:gpt_eva}.